google-deepmind/dm_robotics/README.md

 To build and test the libraries, run `build.sh`.
 This script assumes:

-*  MuJoCo is installed.
 *  [`dm_control`](https://github.com/deepmind/dm_control) is installed.
 *  cmake version >= 3.20.2 is installed.
-*  Python 3.7, 3.8, 3.9 or 3.10 and system headers are installed.
+*  Python 3.8, 3.9 or 3.10 and system headers are installed.
 *  GCC version 9 or later is installed.
 *  numpy is installed.